daryllxd/lifelong-learning/programming/books/domain-driven-design.md

 ### Designing Objects for Relational Databases

 - The database doesn't just interact with the objects, it's literally storing the persistent form of the data that makes up the objects themselves.
+- Technically, the relational table design doesn't have to reflect the domain model.
+- When the database is being viewed as an object store, don't let the data model and the object model diverge far, regardless of the powers of the mapping tools.
+- Processes outside the object system should not access an object store.
+They could violate the invariants enforced by the objects.
 - For the common cases of an RDBMS acting as the persistent form of an object-oriented domain, simple directness is the best.
 A table row should contain an object.
 A foreign key in the table should translate to a reference to another entity object.
+- Application layer:
+  - A Tracking Query that can access past and present handling of a particular Cargo.
+  - A Booking Application that allows a new Cargo to be registered and prepares the system for it.
+  - An Incident Logging Application that can record each handling of the Cargo.
+- Distinguishing Entities and Value objects.
+  - If two things must be distinguishable, then they are entities.
+  - Same with locations, two places with the same name are not the same.
+  - Same with Delivery History (although it's directly linked to the cargo).
+  - Delivery specification?
+Could be a value.

+- Aggregate Boundaries
+  - Customer, Location, and Carrier Movement.
+They have their own identities and are shared by many cargoes.
+  - Cargo: an aggregate root.
+It takes in things like the Delivery History, Delivery Specification, and Handling Events.

+- Things that can happen
+  - Changing the destination of a cargo.
+This is like a value object change, so it would be simplest to just throw away the older one.
+  - Repeat business.
+The app allows them to find a Cargo in the repository and then select a command to create a new Cargo based on the selected one.
+So you need to create an object and persist it.

+- Constructors for Cargo
+  - Because a Cargo also needs a delivery history, you can inject a `DeliveryHistory` in the constructor.
+  - `HandlingEvent`: Since you need a cargo, an event type, and a time stamp, you can just put those in the constructor.

+### Chapter 9: Making Implicit Concepts Explicit

+### Chapter 10: Supple Design

+- ***To have a project accelerate as development proceeds, it demands a design that is a pleasure to work with, inviting to change.
+A supple design.***
+- **Intention-Revealing Interfaces.**
+  - If a developer must consider the implementation of a component in order to use it, the value of encapsulation is lost.
+  - To obtain the value of explicitly modeling a concept in the form of a class or method, we must give those program elements names that reflect those concepts.
+- **Side-Effect-Free Functions.**
+  - Operations are either Queries or Commands.
+In computer science, this means any effect on the state of the system.
+  - Interactions of multiple rules or compositions of calculations become extremely difficult to predict.
+The developer calling an operation must understand its implementation and the implementation of all its delegations in order to anticipate the result.
+  - **Operations that return results without producing side effects are called functions.** A function can be called multiple times and return the same value each time.
+  - Place as much of the logic of the program as possible into functions, operations that return results with no observable side effects.
+Strictly segregate commands into very simple operations that do not return domain information.
+  - **Assertions.**
+    - **When the side effects of operations are only defined implicitly by their implementation, designs with a lot of delegation become a tangle of cause and effect.
+The only way to understand a program is to trace execution through branching paths.** The value of encapsulation is lost.
+The necessity of tracing concrete execution defeats abstraction.
+  - **Standalone classes.** Try to factor the most intricate computations into standalone classes.
+  - **Closure of Operations.**
+    - Most interesting objects end up doing things that can't be characterized by primitives alone.
+    - Where it fits, define an operation whose return type is the same as the type of its arguments.
+    - Ex: Java Iterator.

+- **Declarative design.**
+  - **This means that a program is a kind of executable specification.
+A very precise description of properties controls the software.**
+  - Pitfalls:
+    - A declaration language not expressive enough to do everything needed, but a framework that makes it very difficult to extend the software beyond the automated portion.
+    - Code-generation techniques that cripple the iterative cycle by merging generated code into handwritten code in a way that makes regeneration very destructive.
+  - Composite pattern: Things like `AndSpecification`, `OrSpecification`, `NotSpecification`.

+### Chapter 11: Applying Analysis Patterns.

+### Chapter 12: Relating Design Patterns to the Model.

+276.

+- Stand-alone class?
+- Anti-corruption layer via `AllocationChecker`?